lchenn/linchen04.github.io/_posts/2014-10-27-notes-about-javascript.md

 tags: "FrontEnd"
 ---

 I have been using JavaScript for quite some time.
 Recently I feel like I need to re-learn it more carefully.
-I found (this tutorial)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide] from Mozilla Development Netowrk are very useful.
+I found [this tutorial](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide) from Mozilla Development Netowrk is very useful.
 I would like to take some notes while reading it.

 ### Javascript Object